csi-lk/csi.lk/src/pages/articles/ui-functional-testing-journey.md

 ---
 title: UI Functional Testing Journey
 description: >-
-  Which is the best Functional Testing tool, I took a look at Cypress, Test Cafe, Nightwatch, Cucumber and Selenium
+  Which is the best Functional Testing tool?
+I took a look at Cypress, Test Cafe, Nightwatch as a replacement for CucumberJS and Selenium.
 path: /ui-functional-testing-journey
 template: article
 tags: 'message-media, testing, cypress, test-cafe, nightwatch, cucumber, selenium'